-Notwithstanding the above application criteria, in exceptional circumstances an applicant who does not hold a prescribed tertiary qualification may be eligible for special application to the programme if he or she can demonstrate knowledge and skills equivalent to a bachelor level graduate, and can provide evidence of relevant work experience.
+Notwithstanding the above application criteria, in exceptional circumstances an applicant who does not hold a prescribed tertiary qualification may be eligible for special application to the programme if he or she can demonstrate knowledge and skills equivalent to a Bachelor level graduate, and can provide evidence of relevant work experience.
 Applicants seeking entry under this criterion must also be able to demonstrate that they have the aptitude, commitment and personal skills such as suggest the likelihood of successful course completion.
 In some cases the applicant may have to complete an approved course or programme which is deemed to prepare students for the required academic standard for entry.

-In addition, the following requirements apply to all applicants:
+In addition, the following requirements apply to all applicants.

-- Applicants are required to provide two confidential references from people who are able to affirm that the applicant is of good character and reputation.
+Applicants are required to provide two confidential references from people who are able to affirm that the applicant is of good character and reputation.

-- Applicants are asked to make a confidential declaration as to whether or not they have prior criminal convictions.
+Applicants are asked to make a confidential declaration as to whether or not they have prior criminal convictions.
 They are advised at the time of the request for information, that a prior conviction may not necessarily exclude them from applying.

-Applicants from countries with an annual student visa approval rate of at least 80 percent, whose first language is not English, or who come from a country where the language of instruction in schools is not English, are required to provide evidence of having passed an NZQA approved English Proficiency Assessment, or one of the following tests of English language competence in accordance with the NZQF Programme Approval and Accreditation Rules 2013 as below.
+Applicants from countries with an annual student visa approval rate of at least 80 percent, whose first language is not English, or who come from a country where the language of instruction in schools is not English, are required to provide evidence of having passed an NZQA approved English Proficiency Assessment, or one of the following tests of English language competence in accordance with the NZQA rules below:

-- TOEFL Paper-based test (pBT): Score of 590 (with an essay score of 5.5 TWE)
+- TOEFL Paper-based test (pBT) – Score of 590 (with an essay score of 5.5 TWE)

-- University of Cambridge ESOL Examinations: CAE with a score of 58 or CPE with a score of 176.
+- University of Cambridge English Examinations – CAE or CPE with a score of 176.
 No less than 169 in each skill.

-- NZCEL: Level 5 with the Academic endorsement
+- NZCEL – Level 5 with the Academic endorsement